wernerth94/rl_al/doc/notes.md

 | Author Profiling | CNN        | 100    | 5           |
 | Sentiment Class. | CNN        | 100    | 5           |

+## TODO
+- Turn off reward noise in MockEnv + do non-linear agent and re-run gridsearch
+-

 ## Further Ideas
 ### Reducing noise in the Environment
 For each added image, we generate augmentations and also add them to the pool <br>